Jump To A Question:

 The ratio of applications received to entering students for the last few years has been between 5:1 and 8:1.
 Although these are highly competitive numbers, students who have a strong desire to enter SCO and follow the recommended procedures for making your application more competitive have a significantly greater chance for admission.

-Although SCO does not require a bachelor's degree to be accepted into our program, we highly recommend applicants be in the process of working toward a bachelor's degree.
+Although Southern College of Optometry does not require a bachelor's degree to be accepted into our program, we highly recommend applicants be in the process of working toward a bachelor's degree.
 A minimum of 90 semester hours of undergraduate work is required for admission, but strong preference is given to applicants with baccalaureate or higher degrees.
 In a typical year, less than 5% of our entering class is accepted without having completed a bachelor's degree.